 But depression, and everything else I deal with, doesn’t always allow that…

 Hiking and walking have always been my first defense against an impending bout of depression (recognising it early is key, but walking for depression doesn’t always work), but now I’ve got something else I can add to my armoury.

 Imagine this: I head out the door in a desperate bid to walk the illness into some sort of submission, but this time I’m listening to a positive version of myself.
 How will that feel I wonder?

 I haven’t listened to the podcast again because I want it for the moment I actually need to hear it.
 It’s another way of connecting with something outside my head: a prompt to remember people don’t see what I see.
 And their views are valid.

 Now I’ve written that though, I wonder if I should listen to it again and again, like some sort of positive affirmation – you know the sort of thing: listen to it enough and you might actually believe it.

 Thanks for reading, and thanks of course to Zoe for the gift.

 Find out more about Zoe in Women Afoot:

 Or maybe you fancy reading some more from my journals?
-If that’s the case, head here and to my journal index and dip in.
-(Also, there’s this particular article on hiking and mental health: Is Going For A Walk Good For Depression?)
+If that’s the case, head to my journal index and dip in.
+(Also, there’s this particular article on hiking and mental health: Is Going For A Walk Good For Depression? that you might enjoy.)